Inzamam93/Inzamam93/README.md

 ║  > The stuff that actually helps developers             ║
 ║  > doesn't exist anywhere else.                         ║
 ║  > So I write it.                                       ║
-║  > No paywall.
-No fluff.
-Just stack traces.             ║ ╚══════════════════════════════════════════════════════════╝
+╚══════════════════════════════════════════════════════════╝
 ```